zsvoboda/ngods/README.md

 # ngods: opensource data stack
-This repository contains Docker compose script that creates opensource data stack on your local machine.
+This repository contains Docker compose script that creates opensource data analytics stack on your local machine.

 Currently, the stack consists of multiple components: